Al-Washm Club

-Al-Washm Football Club (نادي الوشم) is a professional football club based in Shaqra, that plays in the Prince Mohammad bin Salman League, the second tier of Saudi football.
+Al-Washm Football Club (نادي الوشم) is a professional football club based in Shaqra, that plays in the Saudi Second Division League, the third tier of Saudi football.
 It was founded in 1967.

 Al-Washm's colors are white, orange and blue.
 Al-Washm have won the Saudi Second Division once in the 2017–18 season and won their first promotion to the Prince Mohammad bin Salman League on 18 March 2018.